Missing a tooth?

 How does a Dental Implant work?

 Dental implants mimic the structure of a natural tooth and consist of a titanium root which is placed into the bone in your jaw and a manufactured crown which is fixed on top.
-Insertion is generally straight forward and takes around 15 minutes (for less complex cases).
+Insertion is generally straightforward and takes around 15 minutes (for less complex cases).

-During this recovery period, temporary restoration will be fitted if required and full dentures can also be worn.
+During this recovery period, a temporary restoration will be fitted if required and full dentures can also be worn.

 Things to consider

-Good general health is important and should be taken into account before undergoing any dental implant surgery.
+Good general and oral health is important and should be taken into account before undergoing any dental implant surgery.
 Patients with diabetes or who are heavy smokers have a greater risk of developing gum disease and infections following surgery.

-A thorough assessment will be carried out before surgery and, taking into account patient requirements, a long-term plan will be drawn up to include regular after care.
+A thorough assessment will be carried out before surgery and, taking into account patient requirements, a long-term plan will be drawn up to include regular after-care.
 It is important to maintain good oral hygiene standards in order to avoid infection and discomfort.
 If implants are not cleaned properly then plaque will form- causing infection, bleeding and soreness.